Exercise 2: Creating a Flood Situation Map of Larkana, Pakistan#

 .
 This means that if you change the map in the main QGIS-window, the first map you have added to the print layout will not be affected by these changes.
 Now you can start working on an overview map.
 We will be using a shapefile with the administrative boundaries of Pakistan.

-Return to the main QGIS window and load the layers from the
+Return to the main QGIS window.
+Navigate to the folder

 next to the layer name.

-Style the countries in an neutral, unobtrusive color.
+Style the country boundary (ADM0) in a neutral, unobtrusive color.
 For example, you can use the âGray 3 Fillâ from the styling templates.

 Once you are happy with the styling of your overview map, navigate back to the Print Layout window.